Six previous Seahawks teams also started 3-0: Here’s what happened to them

 Russell Wilson making the good kind of history every week, and helping overcome a defense that has been making a little dubious history of its own, has allowed the Seahawks to get into some rarefied air as a team.

-Okay, so a 3-0 start isn’t THAT big of a deal in the Any Given Sunday world of the NFL.
+OK, so a 3-0 start isn’t that big of a deal in the Any Given Sunday world of the NFL.

 Still, just seven of 32 teams have done so this year.